 You don’t need to spend a lot of money on this.
 I bought one for around $15.
 It needs to have the ability to measure two areas and provide humidity readings so get one with a probe attached.
 My one lasted the entire ten years I had Isambard and I never needed to change the batteries once.

 Cost of Digital Timers for a chameleon

 Let’s face it who can be in the exact same place at the exact same time every day?
 I don’t know anyone who can so you really need a timer to make sure your chameleon’s lights turn on and off at the right time every day.

 Getting the zilla power center makes life so much easier as you will be able to power all the things you need to look after your chameleon and keep them on timers all in one place.

 Your chameleon needs supplement powders sprinkled on its food as they provide back up vitamins and minerals in case your feeder insects don’t provide enough.

 These supplements need to be a calcium powder without d3, a calcium powder with d3 and a multivitamin and will cost around $15 for all three.

-Read my post on feeding to learn about supplementation schedules and recommended brands to use.
+Read my supplement post to learn about schedules and recommended brands to use.